a-b-street/yimbyhoodlum/README.md

 ## Development notes

-I haven't worked out how to glue the Go client library up to the same local credentials that `gsutil` uses, so no local development. `gcloud add deploy` straight to prod like a boss!
+I haven't worked out how to glue the Go client library up to the same local credentials that `gsutil` uses, so no local development. `gcloud app deploy` straight to prod like a boss!

 Peek in at the activity: `gsutil ls -R gs://aorta-routes.appspot.com`